oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 The list of project ideas is not fixed and more projects can be added.
 Also, please note that **the project descriptions are not final yet** -- we are still working them out, and some of them may change a bit.

+## Developer Experience

+### Solving dev-workflow issues

+This project will focus on tackling some of the interesting issues in the Oppia development workflow.
+There are 2 parts in the project:

+*   The first part of the project focuses on restructuring the existing lint checks.
+We want to move the existing custom lint scripts to pylint.
+*   The second part of the project focuses on automating the task of code ownership transfer in Oppia Org.
+The current process of transferring code ownership is quite manual, and also lacks flexibility in terms of the options that it provides to the codeowners, so the aim is to come up with a design to overcome those shortcomings.

+**Potential Mentors:** @sajalasati, @DubeySandeep

+**Consider taking up this project if you:**

+1. Know how to code in Python, Javascript.
+2. Enjoy refactoring code.
+3. Enjoy the system designing process to come up with a solution based on requirements that covers all test cases.

+**What we're looking for in the proposal:**

+*   Link to one or more PRs showing contribution to the linter project or other dev-workflow issues.
+*   The second part of the project is open for design, so we expect the proposed design to:
+    *   cover all the edge cases of problem,
+    *   be usable for codeowners to use,
+    *   meet all the listed requirements.

+**Dependency on Release Schedule:** None

+**Suggested Milestones:**

+*   Milestone 1: Ensure all the Python related lint checks are in Pylint.
+This includes:
+    *   Moving all checks from _BAD_PATTERNS_PYTHON_REGEXP_ in `general_purpose_linter.py` to pylint, and
+    *   Moving the lint check _check_that_all_jobs_are_listed_in_the_job_registry_file_ from `python_linter.py` to backend tests.
+    *   Remove the PythonLintChecksManager class from the `python_linter.py file.`
+*   Milestone 2: Implement the complete flow for Automating Code Ownership transfer.
+The design has to meet the following requirements:
+    *   Allow code owners to define their future unavailability, and collect enough info from them in advance so that the ownership is automatically transferred and restored back on specified dates.
+    *   Allow code owners to define custom availability for each day of the week.
+    *   Each code owner could be assigned to multiple code files, so make sure we properly assign new code owners for each of those files.
+        *   The expectation here is to come up with an intelligent approach for doing so, such that it’s least cumbersome and also error-prone and feasible.
+    *   Ensure PR authors have proper expectations for when a code review will take place.
+    *   Though the primary task here is to design the flow for temporary ownership transfer, keep the design open to also consider the possibility of permanent transfer (one-time transfer).

+To understand the current flow of making a code ownership transfer and get ideas for implementing the project, please see [this doc](https://docs.google.com/document/d/1xXXjUVd0dHXWrUTGw5k1Rpsr6w4oLqDtRzBFP7hkMxw/edit?usp=sharing).

+---

+### Move custom JS\TS lint checks to eslint

+The Oppia development workflow uses lint checks to help detect style errors before they reach the review phase.
+This project aims to migrate the JS\TS checks from python to eslint checks and implement the remaining E2E lint checks in the codebase.

+**Potential Mentors:** @Hudda, @DubeySandeep

+**Consider taking up this project if you:**

+1. Know how to code in Python, JavaScript.
+2. Enjoy refactoring code.

+**What we're looking for in the proposal:**

+*   Link to one or more PRs showing contribution to the linter project.

+**Dependency on Release Schedule:** None

+**Suggested Milestones:**

+*   Milestone 1: Migrate JS\TS lint checks to custom Eslint checks  [#10816](https://github.com/oppia/oppia/issues/10816).
+Migrate some of the _BAD_PATTERNS_JS_AND_TS_REGEXP_ to custom eslint checks from _general_purpose_linter.py_.
+*   Milestone 2: Implement 4 E2E lint checks from [#8423](https://github.com/oppia/oppia/issues/8423) and move remaining _BAD_PATTERNS_JS_AND_TS_REGEXP_ to custom eslint checks.

+---

 ## Data and stability team

 ### Implement schema validators for the handler params